Chart Color Schemes

 The labour market performance in Grafton Surrounds lags significantly behind most other regions nationally

-Grafton Surrounds has a diverse workforce with both white and blue collar jobs well represented.
-Essential services sectors are prominent, with an unemployment rate of 5.2% as of June 2025.
+Grafton Surrounds has a diverse workforce with both white and blue collar jobs, and significant representation in essential services sectors.
+Its unemployment rate was 5.2% as of June 2025.

-Agriculture, forestry & fishing is particularly specialized, with an employment share 2.1 times the regional level.
-Conversely, professional & technical services have lower representation at 3.2%, compared to the regional average of 5.1%.
-Employment opportunities appear limited locally, as indicated by Census data.
-From June 2024 to June 2025, employment levels increased by 1.6% while labour force grew by 3.2%, raising the unemployment rate by 1.5 percentage points.
-This contrasts with Rest of NSW, where employment contracted by 0.1%, labour force grew by 0.3%, and unemployment rose by 0.4 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with a state unemployment rate of 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-National employment forecasts from Jobs and Skills Australia suggest expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Grafton Surrounds' employment mix suggests local growth of approximately 5.9% over five years and 12.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Employment specialization was particularly high in agriculture, forestry & fishing, with a share of 2.1 times the regional level.
+Conversely, professional & technical services showed lower representation at 3.2% compared to the regional average of 5.1%.
+The area appears to offer limited local employment opportunities based on Census data comparisons between working population and resident population.
+Between June 2024 and June 2025, employment levels increased by 1.6%, while labour force grew by 3.2%, leading to a rise in unemployment rate of 1.5 percentage points.
+In contrast, Rest of NSW saw employment contraction of 0.1%, labour force growth of 0.3%, and an increase in unemployment rate of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Grafton Surrounds' employment mix indicates potential local growth of approximately 5.9% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment